yojire/CSCS-530-Project/Model Proposal.md

 ### 2) Agents

- _Every agent in our model corresponds to a bureaucrat in the hierarchy.
+Every agent in our model corresponds to a bureaucrat in the hierarchy.
 Though there are different types of agents for different positions in the hierarchy, they are all assumed to be Bayesian rational, or at least partially Bayesian rational.
-For the simplest version, there are only two classes of agents._
+For the simplest version, there are only two classes of agents.

-_For the supervisor, we have:_
+For the supervisor, we have:
 * _Supervisor-owned variables: bias, suspicion, tolerance._
-* _Supervisor-owned methods/procedures: analysis, penalty, self update_
+* _Supervisor-owned methods/procedures: analysis, penalty, self update._

-_For terminal agents, we have:_
+For terminal agents, we have:
-* _Terminal-owned variables: outcome preference (for this version, a fixed binary value), sophistication, subjective distributions of environment parameters and supervisor-owned variables, knowledge of some other terminals' preferences._
+* _Terminal-owned variables: outcome preference (for this version, a fixed binary/trinary value), sophistication, subjective distributions of model parameters and supervisor-owned variables, knowledge of some other terminals' preferences._
-* _Terminal-owned methods/procedures: observe, learn preference, develop companionship, communicate, report_
+* _Terminal-owned methods/procedures: observe, learn preference, develop companionship, communicate, report, self update._

 ```python
 # Include first pass of the code you are thinking of using to construct your agents